SarahCiscoFrance/CamSwitcher/README.md

 ### 2. Create your preset

-Before installing the macro, do not forget to define one or more presets on the appropriate cameras.
+Before installing the macro, do not forget to define one or more presets on the appropriate cameras and to define a default preset for each camera.

 For this, you have on the navigator a camera icon at the top right of the screen, click on it.